 Utility-Scale Solar Farms- Pain Points

 To provide the biggest pain points for utility-scale solar farm developers in the U.S. as of July 2020.
 The research will help determine whether a small business addressing the pain points is feasible.

-When defined by function, they generate solar power and feed it into the grid, supplying utilities with energy.
+When defined by function, they generate solar power and feed it into the grid,